I'm Honey!

 CLIMB THE STAIRS

-Whether you are a woman going through the pangs of feeling invisible, the grief of widowhood, the tragedy of estrangement, or other problems, my sweet reader, you must take the bull by the horns and climb the stairs.
-It is hard work.
-No getting around it.
-But it will be a joyful experience to wake up with a smile on your face, a relaxed body, and the feeling of a ten-pound weight of anxiety and sadness lift, and in its place… peace, self-power, and joy.
+Whether you are a woman going through the challenge of feeling invisible, the grief of widowhood, the tragedy of estrangement, or other problems, my sweet reader, you must take the bull by the horns and climb the stairs.
+It is hard work, and certain steps are required to overcome these challenges, but it will be a joyful experience to wake up with a smile on your face, a relaxed body, and the feeling of a ten-pound weight of anxiety and sadness lift, and in its place… peace, self-power, and joy.

 I know because I wore some of your shoes.
 I was widowed, and I am the mother and grandmother of estranged adult children.
 Sadly, I know suffering.
 Through years of hard work, I have learned that I am the captain of my ship.

 However, I can never again allow myself to wallow in grief, despair, anger, loneliness, and fear of the unknown.
 Instead, I will pick myself up and lead the best life.
-After doing my due diligence – mourning my losses, I choose survival and joy.
+After doing my due diligence – mourning my losses, I choose survival, joy, and to track my progress in personal growth.
 And that is my goal for you.

 I, TOO, HAVE UPS AND DOWNS